Joseph Haydn: London journeys

 Musically, Haydn's visits to England generated some of his best-known work, including the Surprise, Military, Drumroll and London symphonies; the Rider quartet; and the "Gypsy Rondo" piano trio.
 The great success of the overall enterprise does not mean that the journeys were free of trouble.
-Notably, his first project, the commissioned opera L'anima del filosofo was duly written during the early stages of the trip, but the opera's impresario John Gallini was unable to obtain a licence to permit opera performances in the theatre he directed, the King's Theatre.
+Notably, his first project, the commissioned opera L'anima del filosofo (The Soul of the Philosopher) was duly written during the early stages of the trip, but the opera's impresario John Gallini was unable to obtain a licence to permit opera performances in the theatre he directed, the King's Theatre.
 Haydn was well paid for the opera (£300) but much time was wasted.
 (Note: The premier performance did not take place until 1951, during the Florence May Festival.
 Maria Callas sang the role of Euridice.
 The opera and its history are discussed in Geiringer 1982.)
 Thus only two new symphonies, No. 95 and No. 96 Miracle, could be premiered in the 12 concerts of Salomon's spring concert series in 1791.
 Another problem arose from the jealously competitive efforts of a senior, rival orchestra, the Professional Concerts, who recruited Haydn's old pupil Ignaz Pleyel as a rival visiting composer; the two composers, refusing to play along with the concocted rivalry, dined together and put each other's symphonies on their concert programs.

 The end of Salomon's series in June 1791 gave Haydn a rare period of relative leisure.
 He spent some of the time in the country (Hertingfordbury), but also had time to travel, notably to Oxford, where he was awarded an honorary doctorate by the university.
 The symphony performed for the occasion, No. 92 has since come to be known as the Oxford Symphony, although it had been written two years before, in 1789.
 Four further new symphonies (Nos.
 93, 94, 97 and 98) were performed in early 1792.
+Rosen writes of the Oxford Symphony, "With this work and with Mozart's Prague, the classical symphony finally attained the grandeur of the great public genres of the Baroque, oratorio and opera."